vircadia/vircadia-docs-sphinx/docs/source/host/your-domain/configure-settings.rst

 Scripts
 ^^^^^^^^^^^^^^^^^^^

-The 'Scripts' section loads all of the `assignment client scripts <../../../script/assignment-client-scripts>`_ that you've written for your domain.
+The 'Scripts' section loads all of the :doc:`assignment client scripts <../../script/assignment-client-scripts>` that you've written for your domain.

 To add a script: